-\Cref{tb:ll} reports a variety of estimates of the average persuasion rates on the treated.
-Panel A reports the forward version, i.e., APRT and panel B the reverse version, i.e., R-APRT.
-In the columns of FE and GMM, the two-way fixed effect (FE) and GMM estimators are given without controlling for the covariates.
-They are algebraically equivalent but the t-statistics are slightly different because they rely on different asymptotic approximations.
-The covariates are separately partialled out in the columns of FE-X and GMM-X. Each of the two-step estimates, which are given in the columns of DID, PI, POW, and DR, involves the first step estimation of (some but not all of) five conditional probabilities: $\Pr (Y_t = 1 \mid D_1 = d, X=x)$, where $t=0,1$ and $d=0,1$, as well as $\Pr (D_1 = 1 \mid X=x)$.
-They are all estimated via logistic regression that is linear in $X$.
+\Cref{tb:ll} reports estimates of the average persuasion rates on the treated.
+Panel A shows the forward measure (FPR) and Panel B the backward one (BPR).
+Columns FE and GMM present two-way fixed effect and GMM estimators without covariates.
+Although algebraically equivalent, their $t$-statistics differ slightly due to different asymptotic approximations.
+Columns FE-X and GMM-X include covariates additively in the regression.
+The two-step estimators (DID, PI, POW, DR) use first-step logistic regressions for up to five conditional probabilities: $\Pr(Y_{it}=1 \mid D_{i1}=d, X_i=x)$ for $t=0,1$ and $d=0,1$, and $\Pr(D_{i1}=1 \mid X_i=x)$.

-To compare our estimates with other measures reported in the literature, we note that our ATT estimate using the doubly robust method is just $0.089$, which is very similar to the unconditional DID estimate of $0.086$ \citep[][see the first column of their Table 2] {Ladd:Lenz:09}.
-The previous ATT estimates using matching \citep{Ladd:Lenz:09} or entropy balancing \citep{Hainmueller:2012} are slightly larger, ranging from 0.096 to 0.140.
-Our estimates of APRT and R-APRT are larger than any of the ATT estimates, indicating that media persuasion was even more substantial than the ATT estimates suggest.
-Using the decomposition method described in our discussion below \cref{eq:cprt:ratio:x} and in the one that follows \cref{ass:monotonicity}, we can divide the population of the treated by three groups: the share of the treatment-persuadable is $0.089$ as it is just ATT; that of the never-persuadable is $0.417$, and that of the already-persuaded is $0.494$.
-The shares of the latter two groups are much larger, explaining why ATT is substantially different from APRT and R-APRT.
+To compare with the existing literature, our doubly robust ATT estimate is $0.089$, very close to the unconditional DID estimate of $0.086$ reported by \citet[][Table 2, Column 1]{Ladd:Lenz:09}.
+Previous ATT estimates obtained using matching \citep{Ladd:Lenz:09} or entropy balancing \citep{Hainmueller:2012} are somewhat larger, ranging from $0.096$ to $0.140$.
+Our FPR and BPR estimates exceed all these ATT values, reflecting the substantial presence of never-persuadable (NP) and already-persuaded (AP) individuals in the treated population.
+Using the decomposition in \Cref{eq:cprt:ratio:x} and the discussion below \Cref{ass:monotonicity}, the treated group can be partitioned into treatment-persuadable (TP) individuals with a share of $0.089$ (equal to ATT), NP with a share of $0.417$, and AP with a share of $0.494$.
+The predominance of NP and AP explains why FPR and BPR are considerably larger than ATT.